amgadmadkour/amgadmadkour.github.io/_pages/about.md

 I'm a Data & Applied Scientist at Microsoft Satori Knowledge Platform team.
 My research is in the area of data platform and analytics where I focus on creating scalable systems for mining and exploring web-scale graphs.

-I've completed my Ph.D at the [Department of Computer Science](http://www.cs.purdue.edu), [Purdue University](http://www.purdue.edu).
-Prior to joining Microsoft, I was a Staff Research Engineer at IBM Egypt I've also done internships in Microsoft Research, Microsoft AI+Research, and Yahoo!
+I’ve completed my Ph.D. at the Department of Computer Science, Purdue University.
+Prior to joining Microsoft, I was a Staff Research Engineer at IBM Egypt I’ve also done internships in Microsoft Research, Microsoft AI+Research, and Yahoo!

 ## Research Interests
 * Graph Data Management